Wish-Lin/Minesweeper_MMPC/README.md

 # Minesweeper_MMPC
-A classic Minesweeper clone that has up to 10 mines per cell
+A minesweeper game that has up to 10 mines per cell (MMPC = Multiple Mines Per Cell)

-This is just a crappy school project, hope you like it.
+This is just a crappy school project, hope you liked it.

 Author: Wei-Hsu Lin & Mu-En Chiu